-Yummy Fall Minestrone Soup
+Yummy Winter Minestrone Soup

 I love to make a big pot of soup on Sunday evenings, since it's a great weekend meal and makes for leftovers all week long.
-This version of the classic Italian minestrone soup uses vegetables that are available locally during the fall months.
+This version of the classic Italian minestrone soup uses vegetables that are available locally during the fall and winter months.
 It's hearty and filling and good for you, too.

 Leave out the pancetta to make it vegetarian/vegan.
 I also like to make this soup using just water instead of chicken broth—the flavor of the fresh vegetables really comes through.
 I cook the pasta separately and add it to the bowls when serving.
 That way when there are leftovers it doesn't absorb all the liquid in the soup when it sits.

 - 1 medium onion, chopped

 - 1/2 savoy cabbage, shredded

 - 1 bunch Swiss chard, shredded